microsoft/FluidFramework/docs/patterns/operation-ordering.md

   }

     hostRuntime.orderSequentially(() => {
-      // Insert the value at the index, which will shift the current item at that index
+      // Insert the value at the index, which will shift the current item at
-      // "farther" away per the sequence merge behavior... sequence.insert(index, [value]);
+      // that index "farther" away per the sequence merge behavior sequence.insert(index, [value]);

       // Now we remove the item that was shifted away